XpiritCommunityEvents/HOLAgentFramework/exercises/module0/HOL0-1.md

 Before you can access the repository you will need to accept the invite that has been sent to your GitHub Email address.
 Since the email might take a while, or ends up in your spam folder, you can also navigate to the [organization section](https://github.com/settings/organizations) of your own GitHub settings.

-There you should see a pending invitation for the XpiritCommunityEvents organization.
+There you should see a pending invitation for the XpiritCommunityEvents organization and the repo what was created for you.
 Accept the invitation to get access to your personal repository.

 <img src="./../images/hol0-1.acceptinvite.png" width="600" />